Repurposing Power Plants for Crypto Mining

 The heat given off by the computers used in mining currencies like Bitcoin makes it logical to set up shop in the higher latitudes where it is naturally cooler.
-In upstate New York, an idled coal-fired plant has now been converted to natural gas generation and restarted to supply power to Bitcoin mining.
-Another coal plant in Montana is revamping, fueled by natural gas, to mine cryptocurrency.
-A once-struggling Montana coal plant is now scaling up to do the same.
+In upstate New York, two idled coal-fired plants are now been converted to natural gas generation and restarted to supply power to Bitcoin mining.
+Another coal plant in Montana is revamping, now fueled by natural gas, to mine cryptocurrency.

 Cryptocurrency profitability is driving the move.
 Bitcoin mining relies on powerful computers solving puzzles; when the puzzle is solved, the reward is a newly minted Bitcoin; as the price of Bitcoin has escalated, the attractiveness of mining has grown.
 Mining, however, consumes massive amounts of electricity.
 As mining competition increases, the puzzles get harder.
 The higher the bitcoin price, the more competition; the more competition, the more power that is needed.

 The University of Cambridge Centre for Alternative Finance hosts a website that indexes power consumption for mining Bitcoin.
 It estimates that the annual power consumption used for mining is 130 terawatt-hours.
 This is three times higher than their estimates in early 2019.
 To put it easier to visualize terms, it is a little more power than consumed by Argentina.

 In Montana, the coal-fired plant, Hardin Generating Station, had been operating well below capacity for a while.
 Late last year, a miner called Marathon Digital Holdings Inc. (MARA) partnered with Hardin’s owner to transform the power plant into a hub for mining bitcoin.
 Marathon Digital’s CEO said, “We were able to get access to a large amount of power at a very attractive price.”